 25 Aug Synthesizing Data Visualization and User Experience

-DVUX Workshop draws on the parallels between data visualization and user experience design, taking both processes and highlighting the overlap.
+DVUX draws on the parallels between data visualization and user experience design, defining both processes and highlighting the overlap.
 Effective data visualization is very much dependent on the user — what questions are they asking?
 What problems are they trying to solve?
 What insights will help them?
 Bringing in the UX design process helps create a data experience that is intuitive and actionable.